yannis-rossetto/docker-tuleap-test-rest/README.md

 Debugging failed tests
 ======================

-While the tests are running, ina separate console run
+While the tests are running, in a separate console run

     $> docker ps
     $> docker commit [id of process] some_name (e.g. toto)